thejackluo/jack/website/src/content/blogs/kid-from-phoenix.md

 ## The Question

 The conversation turned.
 He asked me for advice, then asked a question I did not expect from a fourteen-year-old in Phoenix.
-Are you content with who I am.
+Are you content with who you are.

 That is a tricky one.
 Happiness and contentment are cousins that do not always visit on the same day.
 You can be happy and restless.
 You can be unhappy and at peace with your direction.
 Right now I am neutral on the happiness dial, but I am content.
 I have seen enough of the landscape to know where I want to walk.
 The next step is not discovery, it is execution.
 Less noise.
 More focus.
 Contentment for me is not a finish line.
 It is alignment between my values and my calendar.